cgrymala/post-content-shortcodes/readme.txt

 There is a known issue where HTML (especially [caption] shortcodes) within the excerpt can break the entire page.
 In order to avoid this, be sure to place the <!-- more --> tag above the [caption] shortcode within the posts being pulled into the post-list shortcode.

 == Changelog ==

+= 0.3.4 =

+* Implement admin options for plugin
+* Implement post content widget
+* Implement post list widget
+* Allow disabling default styles
+* Attempt to fix issue with unbalanced shortcodes and HTML tags in post excerpts
+* Add shortcode option to strip all HTML from post excerpts
+* Begin implementing option to show comments with posts
+* Remove manual database calls in favor of new, optimized `switch_to_blog()`
+* Improve performance
+* Fix bug that stopped images from being displayed on cross-site post lists
+* Added ability to specify blog name (slug) rather than blog ID to pull posts from another site
+* Added ability to specify post slug rather than post ID to pull post

 = 0.3.3 =